leechristie/advent-of-code-2023/README.md

 ## Status

 Just returned from vacation where I missed Day 2 and 3 due to being AFK.
-Solved Day 4 Part 1 in C.
+Solved Day 4 Part 1 in C. Solved Day 2 in Java.
+Needs some refactoring.

 ## Progress